Immersibility of manifolds is decidable in odd codimension: Rational Fibrewise HM-Spaces

 \section{Rational Fibrewise HM-Spaces}

-We will give a brief introduction to the tools we need here.
-For a more thorough introduction, see \cite{felix2012rational}.
+The main tools we will need from rational homotopy theory are the notion of a minimal model, and its relative version, developed by Sullivan in \cite{sullivan1977infinitesimal}.
+We will give a brief summary here, for a more thorough introduction, see \cite{felix2012rational}.
 The key idea is that given a simply connected CW complex $X$, we can construct a rational graded commutative differential algebra in a way that institutes a duality between the category of simply connected CW complexes (up to rational equivalence) and the category of $1$-connected rational cdgas (up to quasi-isomorphism.)
 In particular, we construct the {\it minimal model} $\mathcal{M}_X$ as follows.
 We begin with a graded vector space $W$ whose $i^{(th)}$ graded piece $W^{(i)}$ is given by $(\pi_i(X)\otimes \Q)^*$.
 Note that since we started with a simply connected space, the resulting vector space is trivial below dimension $2$, and the resulting dga is said to be {\it $1$-connected} or {\it simply connected.} Then as an algebra, the minimal model of $X$ is $\wedge W$, the free graded commutative algebra generated by $W$.
 Then a differential on $\mathcal{M}_X$ is determined by maps $d_i:W^{(i)}\rightarrow \mathcal{M}_X^{(i+1)}$, which can be constructed by dualizing the $k$-invariants of the Postnikov tower, after tensoring with $\Q$.
 Crucially this will result in maps which land in the subalgebra generated by elements of $W^{(k)}$ for $k<i$, and so for each $w\in W^{(i)}$ we have $d(w)\in \wedge^{\geq 2} \oplus_{j=2}^{i-1}W^{(j)}$.
 Such a dga is said to be {\it minimal}.

 A space is modelled by a minimal model, and a fibration is modelled by a {\it relative minimal model.} Suppose we have a fibration of simply connected CW-complexes $p:Y\twoheadrightarrow B$, with fiber $F$ which is also simply connected.
 Then we can construct a {\it relative minimal model.} This consists of the following: \begin{itemize} \item $\mathcal{M}_B=(\wedge W_B, d_B)$ a minimal model for the base space $B$ \item A graded vector space $W_F$ where each $i^{th}$ graded piece is given by $(\pi_i(F)\otimes \Q)^*$ \item A differential $d$ on $\mathcal{M}_X\otimes_\Q \wedge W_F$ which restricts to $d_B$ under the standard inclusion $\mathcal{M}_X\rightarrow \mathcal{M}_X\otimes_\Q \wedge W_F$ given by $x\mapsto x\otimes 1$. \end{itemize} Again this should be {\it minimal} which amounts to that $d(W^{(i)})\subset \mathcal{M}_X\otimes_\Q \wedge \oplus_{j=2}^{i-1}W_F^{(j)}$, and for this to be a model of the fibration the cohomology of the dga $(\mathcal{M}_X\otimes \wedge W_F, d)$ should be the cohomology of $Y$.
 Similar to the minimal model, the differential can be constructed by dualizing the Moore-Postnikov tower.